Valley-dependent properties of monolayer MoSi$_{2}$N$_{4}$, WSi$_{2}$N$_{4}$ and MoSi$_{2}$As$_{4}$: Strain effect on band structure

 \section{Strain effect on band structure}

 2D materials can usually sustain large lattice strains, and their properties can be effectively tuned by strain engineering.
 Here, we study the effect of biaxial strains on the band structures of the three materials.
 The most important finding is that a moderate strain ($<5\%$) can generate a transition between direct and indirect band gaps in these materials.
 As shown in Fig.~\ref{fig9}, for monolayer MoSi$_{2}$N$_{4}$ and WSi$_{2}$N$_{4}$, this transition occurs at small compressive strain of $-3\%$ and $-1\%$, respectively.
 During the transition, the VBM switches from $\Gamma$ to $K$/$K'$ points.
 Interestingly, in WSi$_{2}$N$_{4}$, there is a second transition around $-2\%$, during which the VBM is unchanged (at $K$/$K'$), but the CBM is switched from $K$/$K'$ to $M$.
 Meanwhile, the transition in monolayer MoSi$_{2}$As$_{4}$ occurs at tensile strain around $3\%$, at which the VBM changes from $K$/$K'$ to $\Gamma$.
 Thus, in these materials, the low-energy band features are rather sensitive to strain.
-This feature could be useful for valley switching, i.e., using applied strain to control the emergence/disappearance of valley degree of freedom.
+A common feature is that with increasing lattice parameter, the valence band at $\Gamma$ tends to shift up whereas the valence band at $K$/$K'$ valleys tends to move downward.
+This leads to the transition between indirect and direct band gaps.
+This feature is also verified by the more sophisticated HSE06 approach: Although the exact strain values for the transitions generally differ between different computational methods, the qualitative results still remain valid.
+We point out that this strain-induced transition could be useful for valley switching, i.e., the applied strain can be used to control the emergence/disappearance of the valley degree of freedom.